Helen Pluckrose and James Lindsay attack ‘wokeism’ with a reductive account of its theoretical underpinnings

 Is it naive to suggest that universities – including the beleaguered arts and humanities departments in Australian ones – might remain places that seek to foster debate and contestation?
 For Pluckrose and Lindsay, the answer seems likely to be no, at least when it comes to the ideology of Social Justice.
 “When a political stance is taught at university,” they assert, “it is apt to become an orthodoxy, which cannot be questioned.”
 They claim their attack is not on scholarship (so long as it remains rigorous and evidence-based), or universities per se (so long as they remain vigilant in their resistance to “anti-empirical, anti-rational, and illiberal currents on the left”).
 And yet, Cynical Theories’ original subtitle, “How Activist Scholarship Made Everything about Race, Gender, and Identity – and Why This Harms Everybody” has been altered, at least for the Australian market.
 “Activist Scholarship” has been replaced with “Universities”.
 It’s a minor enough change, but it certainly makes it clear who is to blame.

-Dion Kagan is a writer, researcher and the author of Positive Images: Gay Men and the Culture of ‘Post-Crisis’.
+Dion Kagan is a writer, researcher and the author of Positive Images: Gay Men and HIV/AIDS in the Culture of ‘Post-Crisis’.

 The co-authors of this new book discrediting the intellectual roots of “Social Justice” scholarship, British writer and editor Helen Pluckrose and American mathematician James Lindsay, are two members of the trio behind the academic hoax known as the “grievance studies affair”.
 The affair, which targeted journals in areas focused on identity was, in the hoaxers’ words, an exposé of “the identitarian madness coming out of the academic and activist left”.
 Cynical Theories: How Universities Made Everything about Race, Gender, and Identity – and Why This Harms Everybody (Swift Press) is a book-length addition to this same project.
 Its authors are committed liberals who are worried about the increasingly dogmatic hold of...